Here are a few of the main reasons people decide to remove a swimming pool:

 - The pool needs extensive repairs/renovations that the owner can’t afford or simply doesn’t want to pay for

-- The space is needed for something else (possibly even a new, upgraded pool built from scratch)
+- Space is needed for something else (possibly even a new, upgraded pool built from scratch)

 Typical costs of the swimming pool: